-Allowance for doubtful accounts is used to record the bad debt losses.
-However, if the Company is convinced that the relevant receivable may not be recoverable, the allowance for doubtful accounts and financial assets shall be offset directly when it believes that it cannot be recovered.
+Loss allowance for accounts receivable is used to record the bad debt losses.
+However, if the Company is convinced that the relevant receivable may not be recoverable, the loss allowance and financial assets shall be offset directly when it believes that it cannot be recovered.

-As of December 31, 2021 and 2020, the Company's accounts receivable was not pledged as collateral.
+As of December 31, 2022 and 2021, the Company's accounts receivable was not pledged as collateral.